kakilian/kakilian/README.md

 I'm working toward IT engineering roles with a focus on systems, devices, and structured workflows.
 I enjoy practical problem-solving and building efficient solutions that make a real difference.
 Whether it's optimizing processes or troubleshooting complex issues, I'm driven by the challenge of creating systems that work seamlessly.

+- Exploring how software is built and how code can create real-world solutions.

 ## 🛠️ Skills

 - **Endpoint Support**: Managing and maintaining devices and user systems